Privoce/GenUI/gen/components/resources/font/README.md

 # GenUI Builtin Lib Font (2024-06-20)

-we use [OPPO Sans 3.0](https://www.coloros.com/article/A00000050/) as builtin font family.
+we use [OPPO Sans 3.0](https://www.coloros.com/article/A00000050/) `OPPOSans-Regular.ttf` as builtin font family.

 - Commercial Use: ✅
 - Required Authorization: ✅